Mohammadjamiu/tahugo_updated/content/how-to-tech/where-does-chatgpt-get-its-data-from.md

 mathjax: false
 Google_Ads: true
 ---

 ![chatgpt](/images/ilgmyzin-agfmimwypso-unsplash-1-.webp "chatgpt")

 ## **Key Terminologies**

-Here are some key terms that need to be understood or reference in order to understand what you are about to read on **what is ChatGPT?,** and **where does it get its data from?**
+Here are some key terms that need to be understood or referenced in order to understand what you are about to read on **what is ChatGPT?,** and **where does it get its data from?**

 > ### **What is an AI?**
 >
 > **AI** is a short form for **Artificial Intelligence**, and it refers to the simulation of human intelligence in machines that are programmed to think and learn like humans.
 >
 > AI technologies enable machines to perform tasks that usually require human-like intelligence, such as speech recognition, decision-making, language translation, and problem-solving.
 >
 > **AI systems,** can be designed to perform specific tasks or to simulate human cognition more generally.
 >
 > They are also designed to learn and improve over time, using algorithms that can identify patterns in data and make predictions based on that data.
 >
 > Some AI systems can also adapt to new situations and make decisions based on their past experiences.
 >
 > ### **What is NLP?**
 >
 > **NLP** stands for **Natural Language Processing**, and it is a technology that helps computers understand and use human language.
 >
 > It helps computers perform tasks such as recognizing speech, translating languages, analyzing sentiment, and answering questions.
 >
 > NLP algorithms use various techniques to process and analyze text data.
 >
 > ### **What is Machine Learning?**
 >
 > **Machine learning** is a subfield or part of Artificial Intelligence (AI) that allows machines to learn from data without being explicitly programmed.
 >
 > Machine learning algorithms learn patterns in the data through the process of training and use these patterns to make predictions on new, unseen data.
 >
 > There are different types of machine learning techniques such as supervised, unsupervised, and reinforcement learning.